SerenityOS/serenity/Ports/python3/patches/ReadMe.md

 Our stub implementation of `setlocale()` always returns `nullptr`, which the interpreter considers critical enough to exit right away.

-## `tweak-unsupported-printf-format-specifiers.patch`

-Replace uses of `%.Ns` with `%s` as the former is not supported by our `printf` implementation yet and would result in empty strings.
-It uses `snprintf` already, so this is safe.

 ## `webbrowser.patch`

 Register the SerenityOS Browser in the [`webbrowser`](https://docs.python.org/3/library/webbrowser.html) module.